 The driver of the car, also named as a defendant, remained at the scene – determined not to be named at-fault in the accident – no citation was issued, which is not unusual in cases like these.

 The attorney for the family of Mirfakhraie, Reza Torkzadeh, stated, “The city knew about that intersection for years and years, yet failed to do anything about it.”
-He continued “the question that we need to ask ourselves as residents of this community, is, what kind of community do we want to live in?
+The question that we need to ask ourselves as residents of this community, Torkzadeh said, is, “what kind of community do we want to live in?
 One where the government is held accountable for their negligence.
-And, one where they are held accountable and take responsibility for their failures.”
+And one where they take responsibility for their failures.”

 The lawsuit filed against the city cites their failure to address the hazards of the intersection where the accident occurred by providing adequate measures to warn of the potential of pedestrians being in the crosswalk.
 The suit also takes issue with the design of the roads and lack of lighting – both of which, compromise public safety and unnecessarily increase the probability of accidents occurring here.

 While no amount of money can bring back a loved and missed father, it can hold a negligent city accountable for turning a blind eye to a known danger – deliberately choosing to put local residents at risk.

 “Ultimately, this is a case about accountability and responsibility.
 Just because you are a city doesn’t mean that you can play by a different set of rules than everyone else.
 This lawsuit will show how the City of Irvine failed to make the safety of pedestrians a priority,” said Reza Torkzadeh.
 “We need to ensure that the future of this city is one where public safety is a priority.”